Cicindela splendida

 Habitat

 Open, sparsely vegetated with exposed soil surfaces, particularly dolomite glades and clay exposures in temperate regions.
 Occupies continental, riparian-influenced environments.
-Soil preferences are shared with C. limbalis and C. denverensis, though actual distribution is more restricted than the range of suitable soils would permit.
+Soil type preferences are shared with C. limbalis and C. denverensis, though actual distribution is more restricted than the range of suitable soils would permit.

 Distribution